-DELICIOUS CHOCOLATE Brownies made with KIDNEY BEANS!
+DELICIOUS CHOCOLATE Kidney Bean Brownies!
 This healthy easy recipe makes brownies with kidney beans instead of butter and oil!
 They are topped with the BEST peanut butter frosting!
 Easy to make them completely gluten free and vegan too!

 If you had to ask me my favorite treat, it would be a 3 way tie.

 First, there’s donuts.
 What’s not to love about them?
 They’re sweet, they have icing, they’re cute and circle shaped, they often have sprinkles.
 I just love them.

 Recently, I’m all about scones and clotted cream.
 A nice big spoonful of cream.
 There’s a shop nearby that has mixed berry scones and it’s out of this world.
 It’s the best scone I ever had.
 I hope Matthew is reading this and understands this means I want a date to the scone place.
 As soon as possible.
 Thanks babe.

 Third, there’s brownies.
 Just say the word “Brownie”.
 Don’t you feel better?
 It doesn’t matter if they are homemade brownies, bought in a shop, or made from a box.
 I’ll say yes to any brownie.
 My favorite brownies are moist and fudgy when you bite into them.
 There’s always a thick layer of frosting on top, to the point that it makes up 1/2 of the brownie.
 I need a brownie right now.

 Did someone ask for a brownie?
 Ok, I did.
 Say hello to these Sorta Healthy Red Bean Brownies with Sinful Peanut Butter Frosting.